 It's a tidal island so only accessible for around two hours either side of low tide, and it's linked to a headland by a concrete causeway visible only when the sea retreats.
 As it does, it reveals fantastic rockpools teeming with sealife on either side.
 The rock formations are eye-catching too.

 The Brough's archaeological remains are found as you climb the steps up from the shore.
-They're looked after by Historic Environment Scotland and are open all year round, with a charge during the summer months.
+They're looked after by Historic Environment Scotland and are open all year round.

 Make sure you have plenty of time for your visit as you'll definitely want to explore the rest of the island too.
 The sheer cliffs fall off into the Atlantic Ocean and are full of birdlife - the Brough is one of the best places to see puffins during the summer months.
 Remember to take care if you're trying to spot these colourful characters and never get too close to the edge of the cliffs.

 Perched on the west coast of the island you'll also find a small lighthouse and magnificent rock ledges sloping down to the sea.

 Don't leave it too late before returning back across the causeway though - the tide comes in quickly and you can easily become stuck.
 Make sure you double check the tide times before crossing and leave the island with plenty of time to cross back over to the mainland.
 You can find a link to tide times on our Today page, at the Visit Scotland Information Centre in Kirkwall or you can contact the visitor centre at Skara Brae on 01856 841 815 for details.